spygetit/spygetit-heavy/README.md

-# spygetit-heavy
+# spygetit-web
-Heavy client for Spygetit project
+Web front and backend for Spygetit project